spectrocloud/librarium/content/docs/09-registries-and-packs/2-spectro-cli-reference.md

 # Prerequisites

-1. The Spectro CLI tool must be installed.
-2. A custom pack registry server must be up and running.
+1. A custom pack registry server must be up and running.

 # Installation